bamr87/it-journey/_quickstart/mac-setup.md

 ### Install Xcode Command Line Tools

 Homebrew requires Xcode Command Line Tools to be installed if Xcode is not already installed.

+Open the Terminal (Command + Space) and run the following command:

 ```zsh
 xcode-select --install